aru20/aru20/README.md

 - 👀 I’m interested in transitioning from Quality Analyst to data analytics.
 - 🌱 I’m currently learning and practice my data analytics skills every day.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me www.linkedin.com/in/arundhati-panigrahi,
+- 📫 How to reach me:
+         [LinkedIn] (www.linkedin.com/in/arundhati-panigrahi)
 -        [Portfolio] ( https://aru20.github.io/)
 -